Criticism of the Walt Disney Company: Disney's Animal Kingdom

 Even in the planning stages, various Florida based animal rights groups and PETA did not like the idea of Disney creating a theme park where animals were held in captivity.
 The groups protested, and PETA tried to convince travel agents not to book trips to the park.
 A few weeks before the park opened, a number of animals died due to accidents.
 The United States Department of Agriculture viewed most of the cases and found no violations of animal-welfare regulations.
 On opening day, the Orange County Sheriff's office sent about 150 deputies in fear that there might be a large protest, but only 24 protesters showed up.
 The protest lasted two hours, and there were no arrests.

-One year after the park opened, The Animal Rights Foundation of Florida complained that a New Year's Eve fireworks show could upset the animals.
+One year after the park opened and before the Disney World Millennium Celebration, The Animal Rights Foundation of Florida complained that a New Millennium's Eve fireworks show could upset the animals.
 A USDA inspector came to the park to find no problems with launching low-noise fireworks half a mile away.